-I am a PhD student in Computational Linguistics at Stony Brook University (since Fall 2022) and a member of the Institute for Advanced Computational Science (IACS).
-My research interests are in Natural Language Processing, Computational Linguistics, Computational Social Science, Machine Learning, and Formal Language Theory.
-My advisors are Dr. Owen Rambow and Dr. Jeffrey Heinz.
+I am a PhD candidate in Computational Linguistics at Stony Brook University (since Fall 2022) and a junior researcher of the Institute for Advanced Computational Science (IACS).
+I am lucky to be advised by Dr. Owen Rambow.

 Bio